doctrine/DoctrineORMModule/docs/configuration.rst

 How to Override RunSqlCommand Creation
 -------------------------

-The following Laminas configuration can be used to override the `creation
+The following Laminas configuration can be used to override the creation of the ``Doctrine\DBAL\Tools\Console\Command\RunSqlCommand`` instance used by this module.
-<../src/DoctrineORMModule/Service/RunSqlCommandFactory.php>`_ of the
-``Doctrine\DBAL\Tools\Console\Command\RunSqlCommand`` instance used by this module.